genga898/genga898/README.md

 - 👋 Hi, I’m @genga898
-- 👀 I’m interested in A.I and machine learning
+- 👀 I’m interested in A.I and web development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C# and the .NET framework
-- 💞️ I’m looking to collaborate on A python A.I project
 - 📫 How to reach me genga898@gmail.com

 <!---